-In summary, Paul offers comfort and hope through faith in Jesus Christ.
-We live in the arena of life, the goal not yet attained, but "pressing on toward the goal for the prize of the upward call of God in Christ Jesus" (Philippians 3:10-14).
+St. Paul found comfort and hope in turning to Jesus Christ.
+We live in the arena of life, the goal not yet attained, but "pressing on toward the goal for the prize of the upward call of God in Christ Jesus" (Philippians 3:14).

 Conversion is a lifetime experience!

 One of the spiritual works of mercy is to be patient with those in error.
 As St. Paul exclaims in Romans, "Thanks be to God through Jesus Christ our Lord" (Romans 7:25).
 "There is no condemnation for those who are in Christ Jesus" (8:1).
 Thank God for the Cross of Christ and his continued mercy through the sacraments of conversion (Reconciliation) and redemption (the Eucharist)!